 This is just one of the numerous thanksgiving emails from the Board members and the Senior Leadership Team.
 World Vision International in Ghana is excited about this transition.
 In Esther’s response to the good news, she stated, “I join my voice to yours to wholeheartedly congratulate WVGHA, especially the Chair and the National Director and their respective teams for the tireless work on this project!
 I also would like to acknowledge the excellent support received from Pamellah which helped a great deal!
 May this news be a source of encouragement to all involved to rededicate their involvement with World Vision to serve God's purpose in Ghana!”

 What this transition means is that now, the Board would liaise with the West African Regional Leader, in taking decisions on behalf of the Country Office.
-Mrs. Lehman-Sow’s responsibility is to make sure the Board’s decisions are always aligned with the Partnership’s policies and standards in pursuit of Our Promise 2030 for the National office.
-The regional Leader is part of the Board as a representative of the International President and Chief Executive Officer Mr. Kevin Jenkins.
+The Regional Leader’s responsibility is to make sure the Board’s decisions are always aligned with the Partnership’s policies and standards in pursuit of Our Promise 2030 for the National office.
+The Regional Leader is part of the Board as a representative of the International President and Chief Executive Officer Mr. Kevin Jenkins.

 The National Director of World Vision International in Ghana, Dickens Thunde, responded to this wonderful news saying, “I would like to share my deepest joy at the news of WVI Board having approved our application to transition from Advisory Council to an Intermediate Board status.
 Wow!
 This is no mean achievement….
 I salute you all for your contributions that led to this achievement.”